bdragon/langdb/README.md

 project.
 The workflow to rebuild the database is Docker-based, so you don't need a Java environment unless you want to hack on it.

+For a detailed overview of BCP 47 Language Tags, see my blog post: https://bryandragon.com/writing/naming-languages

 ## Data

 The `data/` directory is used for reading and writing data as the database is